-This is a fulltime 8 week professional practice course in which students undertake complex management of podiatry cases in a supervised clinical context in the health system.
+This is a full time 8 week professional practice course in which students undertake complex management of podiatry cases in a supervised clinical context in the health system.
 This course will focus on high risk management, especially for patients with diabetes, but will also include limited experience in surgery and in managing complex conditions such as rheumatoid arthritis.

 Students will also undertake the planning and development of a research project addressing a need for evidence based practice within an aspect of the podiatry profession.

-4. Demonstrate an ability to provide sound clinical treatment across the scope of podiatry practice including podiatric minor surgery
+5. Provide competent clinical treatment across the scope of podiatry practice including podiatric minor surgery

-5. Understand and implement evidence based practice into the clinical setting
+6. Implement evidence based practice into the clinical setting

-5. Understand and appreciate the need to refer to other health professionals when required
+7. Demonstrate appreciation of the need to refer to other health professionals when required

-8. Demonstrate an ability to retrieve, collate and analyse recent literature relevant to the podiatry profession
+9. Demonstrate an ability to retrieve, collate and analyse recent literature relevant to the podiatry profession

-9. Demonstrate the ability to design a valid research project contributing to the development of evidence based practice within the podiatry profession
+10. Demonstrate the ability to design a valid research project contributing to the development of evidence based practice within the podiatry profession

 8 weeks of combined internal and external block clinical placement

 Research project development